very-cool-name/blog-from-scratch/part_i.md

 TypeAtIdx<Idx, Types..>::type* get_if();
 ```

 Is it plane?
 Is it bird?
-No, it's variadic recursion.
+No, it's a variadic recursion.

 ```cpp
 // For following definition